stackblitz/core/docs/readme.md

 {
-  openFile?: string; // Show a specific file on page load newWindow?: true // Open in new window or in current window }
+  openFile?: string; // Show a specific file on page load newWindow?: true // Open in new window or in current window hideDevTools?: boolean; // Hide the debugging console devToolsHeight?: number; // Set the height of the debugging console }
 ```